Top 5 Tips for Choosing the Best Financial Advisor

 Business owners, young families and retirees all have very different needs and circumstances, so experience with clients who have needs similar to yours is a must.

 While there’s no substitute for experience, your advisor’s education and professional credentials can give insight into their capabilities and perspective.
 There are new certifications and licenses being offered all the time, but the most rigorous and comprehensive certifications for financial advisors are the CFP for financial planning and CFA for portfolio management.
+It's also probably a good idea to look up any financial advisor you're thinking about working with on the SEC's Investment Advisor Public Disclosure website.
+On the site you'll be able to see not only the advisor's work history and registrations, but if the advisor has had any regulatory disciplinary actions disclosures about them are available.

 2. Understand the advisor’s approach and philosophy.